Safeguarding & Welfare

 Health /School Nurse

-At St. Mary’s we have an excellent relationship with the Liverpool NHS Trust School Nurse team and especially our allocated nurse Emma Stanson.
-Emma is a highly qualified and experienced professional children’s nurse, who keeps up to date with current health issues and has an important role in promoting the health and safety of your child.
+At St. Mary’s we have an excellent relationship with the Liverpool NHS Trust School Nurse team and especially our allocated school nurse Sharon Elder.
+Sharon is a highly qualified and experienced professional children’s nurse, who keeps up to date with current health issues and has an important role in promoting the health and safety of your child.

-If you have any concerns or worries please contact:
+If you have any queries or concerns please contact:

 St. Mary’s College - Promoting British Values